PhilipYip1988/python-tutorials/013_decimal/readme.md

 ![img_008](./images/img_008.png)

-A number of methods are available:
+A number of methods are available, these include a number of ```is``` methods that perform a check that returns a bool.
+Most of the rest are less commonly used amthematical methods which act on the instance data:

 ![img_009](./images/img_009.png)